 Radiation therapy uses high energy rays, such as X-rays, to destroy cancer cells and shrink tumors.
 Radiation damages the genetic material of cancer

-cells.
-This stops their growth.
+cells, which stops their growth.
 Radiation may also damage normal cells that are close to the cancer cells.
 But normal cells usually repair themselves, while the cancer cells cannot.

 Side effects from radiation therapy are a problem.
 Usually the side effects are temporary.
 But some side effects may be permanent.
 Researchers keep looking for the lowest radiation dose that effectively kills cancer cells.
 And with new technology, people getting radiation therapy have fewer problems than in the past.